 Where to stay

 - Hotel Jezero: I stayed at this property and highly recommend it.
 It is right in the central zone and just 300 metres from Kozjak Lake.
 With 210 rooms and 19 apartments, the hotel provides an excellent service in a peaceful environment within an affordable budget.
-The hotel includes a 400-seat restaurant, lobby bar and cafe, fitness hall, and the hotel complex includes a range of sports and recreation activities.
+The hotel includes a 400-seat restaurant, lobby bar and cafe, and fitness hall, and the hotel complex includes a range of sports and recreation activities.

 - Hotel Plitvice: Situated in the heart of the park, the hotel with 51 rooms was constructed in the mid-1950s by renowned Croatian architect, Marijan Haberle.
 At that time, it was the first A category hotel in Croatia and even today it is considered one of the best architectural designs among public buildings in Croatian architecture.